 (i) Confirm the minutes of the preceding Annual General Meeting.

-(ii) Receive the President’s report for the year since the last Annual General Meeting which summarizes the activities of the Executive for the year.
+(ii) Receive the President’s report for the year since the last Annual General Meeting which summarises the activities of the Executive for the year.

 Receive the Treasurer’s report and the financial statements for the previous financial year, and approve the budget for the following year.

-Elect Executive Members as required.
+Elect Executive Officers and Executive Members as required.

 (v) Announce the commencement of the term of elected Members.